Introduction to Citrix SD-WAN for Citrix Workspace

 HDX Session and Traffic Optimization

 Citrix Virtual App and Desktop sessions are delivered by the HDX protocol suite.
 The protocol provides the ability to tag session traffic by using a unique port or QOS tag.
-Yet either options may require extensive firewall changes and or routing QOS changes to implement.
+Yet either options might require extensive firewall changes and or routing QOS changes to implement.
 Also, they do not utilize a multi-path approach whereas Citrix SD-WAN can uniquely identify Multi-stream ICA, using the default configuration, over a single port and prioritize traffic over multiple paths simultaneously according to QOS requirements.

 Citrix SD-WAN Virtual Instance for Azure Resource Locations